 The other night I decided to make a simple meatloaf for dinner.
 Mike loves meatloaf and his favorite side dish for meatloaf is (you got it) baked potato.
 It was a great opportunity to try this new discovery.
 It was a hit with both Mike and myself, we both love them.
-I sprinkled mine with about a tablespoon of Parmesan cheese when the potato had 5 minutes to bake and added a little sour cream once they were baked, where Mike went without the cheese and sour cream on his.
-This is one bake potato that we will be making over and over again in the future.
+I sprinkled mine with about a tablespoon of Parmesan cheese when the potato had 5 minutes to bake and added a little sour cream once they were baked, whereas Mike went without the cheese and sour cream on his.
+This is one baked potato that we will be making over and over again in the future.

 I have to include the tip that Mary had in her post for cutting these potatoes, it made it super easy.
-Place a chop stick on both sides of the potato and make your slices in the potato.
-The chop stick will prevent you from cutting all the way through the potato creating your hasselback potato.
+Place a chopstick on both sides of the potato and make your slices in the potato.
+The chopstick will prevent you from cutting all the way through the potato creating your Hasselback potato.

 These potatoes are quick and easy to prepare.
-Thanks Mary for sharing this recipe.
+Thanks, Mary for sharing this recipe.
 Make sure that you visit Mary’s site Barefeet In The Kitchen, she always has amazing recipes and wonderful pictures.

 Hassleback Potatoes (Adapted from Barefeet In The Kitchen)